nunit/nunit.analyzers/documentation/NUnit1032.md

 ### LifeCycle.InstancePerTestCase

-If you have `IDisposable` fields or propererties, your class must implement the [`IDisposable`](https://learn.microsoft.com/en-us/dotnet/api/system.idisposable?view=net-8.0) interface.
+If you have `IDisposable` fields or properties, your class must implement the [`IDisposable`](https://learn.microsoft.com/en-us/dotnet/api/system.idisposable?view=net-8.0) interface.

 Dispose any fields/properties that are initialized at declaration or in the constructor in the